whatsthebeef/youre_unplugged/README.md

-youreunplugged-
+You're unplugged
 ===============

-Android app which assists the device owner in keeping hold of their phone
+Android app which assists the device owner in keeping hold of their device.